Don't hesitate to report sexual harassment! Waiting is never the best option.

 The University's policy , applies to administrators and supervisors, regular and temporary faculty members, teaching and research assistants, staff members and students.
 It applies to actions and behaviors that affect any employee, student or guest of UT Dallas.

-The Office of Human Resources Management (HRM) provides leadership in implementing actions in support of the principle of a campus community free from sexual harassment.
-HRM facilitates the training of all new faculty and staff, assists in periodic faculty and staff education, consults with individuals and groups and investigates complaints of sexual harassment.
+The Office of Human Resources (HR) provides leadership in implementing actions in support of the principle of a campus community free from sexual harassment.
+HR facilitates the training of all new faculty and staff, assists in periodic faculty and staff education, consults with individuals and groups and investigates complaints of sexual harassment.

 What to do if you think you may be experiencing sexual harassment: